Shimady563/coding-contest-system/README.md

     git clone https://github.com/Shimady563/coding-contest-system.git
 ```

-To build all services before running the application, you can use the following command:
+To build all services before running the application (requires java installed), you can use the following command:

 Linux: